-Notice is hereby given, in terms of section 62(1) of the Companies Act, 71 of 2008 (as amended) ("the Act"), that the Annual General Meeting ("AGM") of the shareholders of Primeserv Group Limited ("Primeserv"/"the company") will be held at 09H30 on Friday, 25 November 2022 to (1) present the directors report, the audited annual financial statements of Primeserv and its subsidiaries ("the group") and the reports of the Audit, Governance and Risk and Social, Ethics Transformation Committees and to deal with such business as may lawfully be dealt with at the meeting; and (2) consider and, if deemed fit, pass, with or without modification, the ordinary and special resolutions set out hereunder in the manner required by the Act as read with the Listing Requirements of the JSE Limited ("the Listing Requirements") on which exchange, the shares in the company are listed:
+Notice is hereby given, in terms of section 62(1) of the Companies Act, 71 of 2008 (as amended) ("the Act"), that the annual general meeting ("AGM") of the shareholders of Primeserv Group Limited ("Primeserv"/"the company") will be held at 09H00 on Friday, 24 November 2023 to (1) present the directors report, the audited annual financial statements of Primeserv and its subsidiaries ("the group") and the reports of the audit, Governance and Risk and the Social, Ethics and Transformation Committees and to deal with such business as may lawfully be dealt with at the meeting; and (2) consider and, if deemed fit, pass, with or without modification, the ordinary and special resolutions set out hereunder in the manner required by the Act as read with the Listings Requirements of the JSE Limited ("the Listings Requirements") on which exchange, the shares in the company are listed.

-Due to the ongoing impact of Covid-19 and the uncertainty regarding future waves of infection, the Board has, in the circumstances, determined that it is preferable that the AGM be held by way of electronic participation instead of in person.
-Accordingly, the AGM will only be accessible through electronic communication.
 The AGM will be held virtually using an interactive electronic platform with the transfer secretaries, JSE Investor Services Proprietary Limited ("JSEIS") acting as scrutineers for the purpose of the meeting.
-Shareholders who wish to participate and/or vote at the AGM are required to contact JSEIS on meetfax@jseinvestorservices.co.za or on +27 86 154 6572 as soon as possible, but in any event by no later than 10H00 on Wednesday, 23 November 2022.
+Shareholders who wish to participate and/or vote at the AGM are required to contact JSEIS on meetfax@jseinvestorservices.co.za or on +27 86 154 6572 as soon as possible, but in any event by no later than 10H00 on Wednesday, 22 November 2023.
 Shareholders wishing to vote will be assisted by JSEIS where required and only through means of submitting their vote on the appropriate voting form as issued by JSEIS and provided at the AGM.

 Kindly note that in terms of section 63(1) of the Act, meeting participants (including shareholders and proxies) are required to provide reasonably satisfactory identification before being entitled to attend or participate in a shareholders' meeting.
-Forms of identification include valid identity documents, driver's licenses and passports.
+Forms of identification include valid identity documents, driver's licences and passports.